Apply to Participate in the Shared-Work Program

 Yes, and your Shared-Work benefits will not be affected by this other employment.
 However, you are required to be available for work during the normal work hours of the participating employer.

-No. However, to be eligible for Shared-Work benefits, you must be available for your normal weekly hours of work with the Shared-Work employer.
+No, Shared-Work workers don't need to register for work with Pennsylvania Careerlink© or actively search for work while participating in Shared-Work.
+However, to get Shared-Work benefits, you must be available for your normal weekly hours of work with the Shared-Work employer.

 Employer requirements: